petar-ceho/karpathy-lectures/README.md

   print(''.join(out))

 ```
-Neural network approach:first construct xs(feature) and ys(label),turn xs into one hot encoded vectors to feed to a neural net with shape for one char[1,27],it contains only one linear layer(x @ W) and a probability distribution.
+Neural network approach:first construct xs(feature) and ys(label),turn xs into one hot encoded vectors to feed to a neural net with shape for one char[1,27],it contains only one linear layer(x @ W) then with softmax function(probability distribution) and negative log likelihood.